garrandall/popular-music-data/tracks/down-to-the-nightclub-tower-of-power.md

 I jumps into my ride and I hits the road
 Cause there's only one place to go

-Down to the nightclub, ooh
+Down to the nightclub, oh
 The women be righteously ready and pretty
 To the nightclub
 We go bump-ty, bump-ty, bump (Bump City)